timsjpark/ruby_koans_timsjpark/Notes.md

 * Modules can hold methods that can be called by classes.
 However, class methods that have the same name as a module method will have greater priority.

+### Scope

+* You can access classes outside of the current scope by using the scope operator like `String_Module::String`.
+You can also use the scope operator to force access to the global scope like `::String`

+* Like instance variables, class constants can be accessed explicitly with the `const_get()` method.
+Class names are actually stored as constants.